 Korea will forbid all protests and rallies near the G20 leaders in November.
-A 2-kilometer radius around the Convention and Exhibition Center (COEX), where the G20 will meet, will be off limits to people from November 8-12.
+A 2kilometer radius around the Convention and Exhibition Center (COEX), where the G20 will meet, will be off limits to people from November 8-12.
 "We will ensure that no illegal, violent protests will tarnish the meaning of the summit," an official said.
 The government will resort to all equipment including water cannons to disperse protestors.
-Peaceful demonstrations outside the temporary security zones will be allowed; 30,000 police officers, with an additional 20,000 officers on standby, will be out for the summit.
-Security will be increased around areas including subway stations.118 (October 11, 2010, Xinhua News Agency)
+Peaceful demonstrations outside the temporary security zones will be allowed: 30,000 police officers, with an additional 20,000 officers on standby, will be out for the summit.
+Security will be increased around areas including subway stations.119 (October 11, 2010, Xinhua News Agency)

 A group of 81 activist and union groups has launched a coalition to oppose the goals and principles of the G20 and plans to hold a series of protests before and during the Seoul Summit.
 The coalition includes the Korean Confederation of Trade Union (KCTU) - an umbrella labor group with about 700,000 members - and the People's Solidarity for Participatory Democracy - one of Korea's largest civic organizations.
 Under the slogan "Put People First, People's G20 Action," the anti-G20 body urged the Korean government to impose stricter regulations and more taxes on financial institutions whose risk-taking practices contributed to the economic crisis.
 The coalition also charged that officials have been violating the rights of the homeless, street vendors and migrant workers in advance of the summit, unjustifiably suggesting that they could be terrorists and a risk to public safety.
-The group plans to hold a mass rally in October in protest of a special law on G20 security that will go into effect on October 1.119 (September 15, 2010, Yonhap English News)
+The group plans to hold a mass rally in October in protest of a special law on G20 security that will go into effect on October 1.120 (September 15, 2010, Yonhap English News)

 Business representatives from the G20 gathered in Tianjin, China, on September 12 to prepare for the B20 Business Summit that will take place in Seoul in November.
 Representatives from the companies who will chair the summit's 12 working groups gave briefings on their activities and work.
-The draft reports were to be reviewed by working-level financial officials' in Washington in October.
-Representatives from Nestlé, Infosys, SK Corp., Hanjin Group, Hanwha Corp., Hyundai Heavy Industries, KT Corp. and Lotte planned to attend.
-More than 115 CEOs will attend the G20 Business Summit in Seoul to discuss post-crisis global growth, financial stability, green development and corporate social responsibility.120 (September 14, 2010, The Korea Herald)
+The draft reports were to be reviewed by workinglevel financial officials' in Washington in October.
+Representatives from Nestlé, Infosys, SK Corp., Hanjin Group, Hanwha Corp., Hyundai Heavy Industries, KT Corp. and Lotte security."